 The extracurricular activities and interscholastic athletic program at Broadalbin-Perth Central School are designed to develop healthy and wholesome living habits and to allow students an opportunity to demonstrate their special abilities.
 The privilege of participation is granted with the understanding that students accept the necessary responsibilities with regard to: (1) school attendance, (2) attendance at practices, games, performances, etc., (3) academic eligibility, (4) extracurricular and activity/team rules, (5) conduct, (6) care of equipment and facilities, and (7) activity/team travel.

-Read more on the Athletic Code of Conduct here.
+Read more about the Athletic Code of Conduct.

 Athletic Placement Process